nuwebdev/prototype/flaskr/README.md

 The idea is simple: a web app which allows users to leave comments on real estate listings.

 The 'comment on houses' app makes use of the Flask's tutorial of how to setup an app for a basic blog website.
-It includes a SQL database, and uses Python, and html.
+It includes a SQLite database, and uses Python, and html.

 It builds on the tutorial by adding an additional field on the site/ column in the SQL database for a hyperlink of a house listing.

-To run this app, download the code FLASK-DEMO-SEANMAINER code base and open it in the IDE of your choice.
+To run this app, clone FLASK-DEMO-SEANMAINER code base and open it in the IDE of your choice.

 A virtual environment has been created, including all necessary dependencies to ensure reproducibility.

-HOW TO RUN THE WEB APP:
+## HOW TO RUN THE WEB APP:

 STEP 1: Make commands have been provided.
 Setup and activate the virtual environment in your Terminal: